Header Graphic

 Jah Jae Noh, in the marvelous Do You See What I See?, describes how one comes to what he variously calls the life of faith, the cessation of the search, the unravelling of the "form of ones fear", and the willingness to allow oneself to "be done by reality":

-To truly reach such a point of self-surrender, of 'no-effort', could itself take a lifetime.
+To truly reach such a point of self-surrender, of 'no-effort', although truly outside of time, could itself take a lifetime.

 Sant Kirpal Singh, during a period of trial for me, once said, "Going strong, my friend?
 Going strong?
 No?
 Feeling weak?
 Feeling withered?
 Hopeless?
 Is it hopeless yet?
 No?
 Not hopeless yet?
 Well then, if there's hope, keep trying!"